katzazakis/A314cp-SD-built/README.md

 https://archive.org/details/@katzazakis

-You can write to a 8GBSD, better maybe 16GB or larger.
+You can write to a 8GBSD, or better 16GB or larger.

-Maybe support Raspberry Zero2W only, not tested on Zero1W
+Working on a Raspberry Zero2W only, not tested on Zero1W

 Please have a look into the included Readme.